longtran1904/cs519-sp25/homework1/HW-1.md

 ## Spring 2025 - CS 519 - Project 1 Part-A  (50 points, Due Feb 20th, 11:55pm)

-**CAUTION:** Copying code from online sources or automatic generation tools like ChatGPT, Bard, and others may result in strict penalties.
+**CAUTION:** Copying code from online sources or automatic generation tools is not acceptable and will be reported.

 System calls serve as one of the most fundamental interfaces between user processes and the operating system’s kernel.
 Whenever a user application needs